-You place a ring in your vagina and it stays there for three weeks.
-You then take it out for one week and during this ring-free week you have a monthly bleed (like a period).
+A ring is placed in the vagina and it stays there for three weeks.
+It is then removed for one week and during this ring-free week you have a monthly bleed (like a period).
 After the fourth week, you insert a new ring and begin the cycle again.

-- Stops the ovaries from releasing an egg - Thickens the mucus at the entrance to the womb (cervix) to stop sperm from moving into the uterus - Thins the lining of the uterus to stop a fertilised egg implanting
+- Stops the ovaries from releasing an egg. - Thickens the mucus at the entrance to the uterus (cervix) to stop sperm from moving into the uterus.